-• Age: estimated at 51 (no official records)
+Estimated at 51 years old (no official records)

-• Current location: Roadside Zoo in Chile 5 years (only elephant)
+Roadside Zoo in Chile 6 years (only elephant)

-Ramba is known as the last circus elephant in Chile, although her circus life began in Argentina.
 In 1997, she was confiscated from the circus “Los Tachuelas” for issues relating to abuse and neglect.
-Although she was officially “confiscated”, Ramba remained with the circus, but was not allowed to perform.
+Although she was officially “confiscated”, Ramba remained with the circus but was not allowed to perform.

 After arrangements for her to go to a sanctuary in the US fell through, Ecopolis was faced with the responsibility and expenses of caring for an elephant and finding her another suitable home.
 Elephants are a big responsibility and a geriatric elephant with several pre-existing health conditions is a handful.
 Global Sanctuary for Elephants has stepped in, helping to direct her care, training caregivers, providing funding for supplements, paying caregiver salaries and offering her the home she needs to live out the rest of her life with other elephants, roaming through pastures and forests, enjoying a life of retirement.